curiousjp/daz_depthmap_processor/example.md

 $ python format_depthmap.py --depth_cutoff 220.42 simple_example-Canvas2-Depth.exr
 mapping status was: Success
 ```
+After each run of the program, it has written out a depthmap for us as "simple_example-Canvas2-Depth.depth.png".
+Feel free to rename it.
 ### Step three - converting the normal map
 The normal map can be converted with any image processing tool that can read EXR - Gimp and Photoshop can both do the job.
 However, from the command line, ImageMagick's `convert` also works well: `convert simple_example-Canvas3-Normal.exr simple_example.normal.png`.

 ### Step four - generating the pose data, setting up our ControlNets, and rendering a result
 From here, things are fairly straightforward.
 In ControlNet, generate pose data from the rendered image (I suggest using dw_openpose_full for this), and then do any required clean-up in the internal editor.
-I tweaked the points in the left hand slightly.
-I find it useful to save the generated pose information (from ControlNet) once you're happy with it.
+I find it useful to save the generated pose information (from ControlNet's download image button) once you're happy with it.

 At this point, the products we have in our workflow include these four images - I have resized these, but each would normally be the same size as our render, 1200x1200.